Pieloth/ASUS-G713PV-fix/README.md

    - /Q  : to run quiet.
 All actions are performed without pause, and logged into the script terminal window.
 Output redirection to a log file is possible
    - /R  : Rollback procedure, to retreive default Windows 11 parameters.
 Same as normal mode, each tweak can be individually rollbacked or as a batch

+## Running a new verision of the script
+> [!CAUTION]
+> Before running a new version of the script, it is first necessary to rollback all parameters and keys to their default values.
+>
+> This can only be guaranteed if you run the same current version, with the /R parameter
+>
+> Once done, it is then possible to run a newer version of the script

 ## References
 1. [White paper on Modern Standby from DELL](https://dl.dell.com/manuals/all-products/esuprt_solutions_int/esuprt_solutions_int_solutions_resources/client-mobile-solution-resources_white-papers45_en-us.pdf)
 Synthetic information relative to Modern Standby